GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 * The `-—hostconfig` option requires a cmake file containing some build parameters (compiler location, etc.).
   You may find some examples in the host-configs folders of the `third party library <https://github.com/GEOSX/thirdPartyLibs/tree/master/host-configs>`_ of from `GEOSX <https://github.com/GEOSX/GEOSX/tree/develop/host-configs>`_

-To be more practicle, you may need to run the following command line
+To be more practical, you may need to run the following command line

 .. code-block:: console